optimumenergyco/optimum-energy-rubocop/README.md

 ## Running Rubocop

-To run the cops, run `rubocop` from the command line.
+To run the cops locally for this repo, run `bundle exec rubocop` from the command line.